Asymptotically Optimal Inventory Control for Assemble-to-Order Systems: Appendix A: Proof of Theorems

 By substituting $\y^k$ with $\y^k-A^k \boldsymbol \alpha$ ($1 \le k \le K$) and $\z$ with $\z-\boldsymbol \alpha$ in (\ref{eq:MSP1}):

 where

 Using (\ref{eq:lbound}), below we prove (\ref{eq:sameobj}) by showing that

-Let $M$ be a positive integer and $\mathbf M$ be an $m$-dimensional vector with all components equal to $M$.
+Let $M$ be a positive integer and $\mathbf M$ be a $m$-dimensional vector with all components equal to $M$.
 Let $\varphi_M^K$ be the optimal objective value of the SP defined in (\ref{eq:MSP2}) with inputs $\BD^k$ replaced by